Restrictive covenants are specific clauses within employment contracts that aim to protect the employer.

 These agreements aim to prevent:

 - Dealing with a previous employer’s customers or suppliers

-- Not joining a direct competitor
+- Influencing other employees to join a direct competitor

 Restrictive covenants in employment contracts examples include:

 - Non-poaching covenants: these state that an employee cannot poach former colleagues.
 This applies to both former employees poaching them as either colleagues or employees.

 - Non-competition covenants: these place restrictions on a previous member of staff working for a competitor.
 The duration of this covenant varies with industry and level of seniority.